saeedhei/project-gallus-garten-backend/README.md

 - Pre-configured ESLint and Prettier for consistent code style.
 - Nodemon for automatic server reload during development.
 - Build process with TypeScript Compiler (`tsc`).
-- Modular file structure to keep your code organized.
 - Includes basic middleware: cookie-parser, morgan, and error handling.
 - Pug as the default template engine.